-This candle centerpiece is one of those wonderful projects that came together so quickly, and for so little money, but looks just gorgeous!
+This candle centerpiece is one of those wonderful projects that came together so quickly, and looks just gorgeous!

 It’s like a crafty goodness trifecta.